IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-scream-bis.md

    This section covers a few discussion points.

-   o  Clock drift: SCReAM can suffer from the same issues with clock
-      drift as is the case with LEDBAT {{RFC6817}}.
+* Clock drift: SCReAM can suffer from the same issues with clock drift as is the case with LEDBAT {{RFC6817}}.
 However, Appendix A.2 in {{RFC6817}} describes ways to mitigate issues with clock drift.
 A clockdrift compensation method is also implemented in {{SCReAM-CPP-implementation}}.

-   o  The target bitrate given by SCReAM is the bitrate including the
-      RTP and Forward Error Correction (FEC) overhead.
+* The target bitrate given by SCReAM is the bitrate including the RTP and Forward Error Correction (FEC) overhead.
 The media encoder SHOULD take this overhead into account when the media bitrate is set.
-This means that the media coder bitrate SHOULD be computed as:

-      media_rate = target_bitrate - rtp_plus_fec_overhead_bitrate

-      It is not necessary to make a 100% perfect compensation for the overhead, as the SCReAM algorithm will inherently compensate for moderate errors.
+This means that the media coder bitrate SHOULD be computed as: media_rate = target_bitrate - rtp_plus_fec_overhead_bitrate It is not necessary to make a 100% perfect compensation for the overhead, as the SCReAM algorithm will inherently compensate for moderate errors.
 Under-compensating for the overhead has the effect of increasing jitter, while overcompensating will cause the bottleneck link to become underutilized.

-    o The link utilization with SCReAM can be lower than 100%.
+* The link utilization with SCReAM can be lower than 100%.
 There are several possible reasons to this:

-      o Large variations in frame sizes:

-      o Frame periodicity:
+  - Large variations in frame sizes: Large variations in frame size makes SCReAM      push down the target_bitrate to give sufficient headroom and avoid queue buildup in the network.
+It is in general recommended to operate video coders in low latency mode and enable GDR (Gradual Decoding Refresh) if possible to minimize frame

-      o Link layer properties: Media transport in 5G in uplink typically requires to transmit a scheduling request to
+  - Link layer properties: Media transport in 5G in uplink typically requires to transmit a scheduling request (SR) to get persmission to transmit data.
+Because transmission of video is frame based, there is a high likelihood that the channel becomes idle between frames (especially with L4S), in which case a new SR/grant exchange is needed.
+This potentially means that uplink transmission slots are unused with a lower link utilization as a result.

-    o Packet pacing is recommened, it is however possible to operate SCReAM packet pacing enabled.
+* Packet pacing is recommened, it is however possible to operate SCReAM packet pacing enabled.
 The code in {{SCReAM-CPP-implementation}} implements additonal mechanisms to achieve a high link utilization when packet pacing is disabled.

 # Suggested Experiments